ying-teaching/python/intermezzo/turtle-graphics.md

 # Turtle Graphics

-In addition to built-in functions, Python organize a set of functions into a module.
+A typical python program has many functions therefore Python organizes a set of functions into a module.
 Python has a built-in `turtle` module for a long history.
-It is fun to code with because the its operation effects are visible and could produce interesting graphics.
-Here you use it to execute sequential operations and use constant defintions.
+It is fun to code with because its operation effects are visible and could produce interesting graphics.
+Here you use it to learn

+- write sequential operations.
+- define variables.
+- use constant defintions.

 ## 1 Two Programming Patterns

-As using functions from a module, you need to import a module to use it.
+Unlike using built-in functions, you need to import a module to use it.
 Once you import the `turtle` module, you can use it in two programming patterns:

 - Procedure-oriented: all functions/operations are directly available in `turtle` module, you call the function as `turtle.operation(...)`.
 For example, `turtle.showturtle()` or `turtle.forward(100)`.
 Here the `turtle` is a module and the name after `.` is a function name.
 - Object-oriented: the `turtle` module actually has many objects.
 Like the real world, there are many objects interact/collaborate with each other to perform functions.
   - An **object** has both data and methods.
 You use an object's methods to run operations, usually manipulate its data or perform some I/O operations.
-  - Unlike the procedure-oriented way, you should create an object from its class to use it.
+  - Unlike the procedure-oriented way, you need to create an object from its class before you can use it.
   - A **class** defines a template for objects that share the same properties (data) and operations.
 For example, a `Student` class can have `student_id` and `major` properties and can have same set of operations such as `do_homework` and `take_test`.
 An object, also called an **instance** may have different instance data for `student_id` and `major`.
   - Use the dot notation `student.do_homework` to call an instance method.
 Here the `student` is an instance/object of the `Student` class and `do_homework` is its method.